The Addison’s connection to the educational community is strengthened by its involvement with institutions of higher learning throughout New England.

 3. Explore the possibilities of complementing exhibition tours with a visit to the Museum Learning Center by browsing the MLC Portfolios or the Addison Collection Database.

-4. AT LEAST THREE WEEKS IN ADVANCE and preferably more to assure a reservation, email Christine Jee at email@example.com.
+4. AT LEAST THREE WEEKS IN ADVANCE and preferably more to assure a reservation, email Jamie Kaplowitz Gibbons at firstname.lastname@example.org.
 By previous arrangement, tours may be complemented by discussion of corresponding works in the Museum Learning Center.
 A list of works must be submitted or discussed at least three weeks in advance.